-Biologics are a type of drug that treats rheumatoid arthritis (RA).
-They work on your immune system to curb inflammation.
+Biologics are drugs that work on your immune system to curb inflammation.

-- Curbing T cell activation.
-T cells are a type of white blood cell and part of the immune system.
-The drug Orencia (abatacept) works in this way.
+- T cells.
+These are a type of white blood cell and part of the immune system.
+The drug abatacept (Orencia) works in this way.

-- Blocking IL-1 or IL-6.
-IL-1 and IL-6 are inflammatory chemicals your body makes.
-Actemra (tocilizumab) blocks IL-6.
-Kineret (anakinra) blocks IL-1.
+- IL-1 or IL-6.
+Those are inflammatory chemicals your body makes.
+Anakinra (Kineret) blocks IL-1.
+Tocilizumab (Actemra) blocks IL-6.

 Because biologic drugs suppress the immune system, you’re more likely to get an infection.
 Most cases are mild, such as a cold or sinus infection.
-But some have been life-threatening and even fatal, including infections such as tuberculosis.
-That’s why doctors monitor patients taking biologics carefully for serious infections.
+It’s uncommon, but there have been life-threatening infections, including tuberculosis.
+Your doctor will closely watch for serious infections when you take a biologic, and she can tell you about the benefits and risks of all your medicines.